pifroggi/vs_tiletools/README.md

   If fade is False, the overlap will be trimmed.

   __*`full_length`*, *`window_length`*, *`overlap`* (optional)__
-  If you have not used the window function on the clip, or the frame props are no longer available, you can also enter unwindow parameters manually.
+  You can also enter unwindow parameters manually.
 Needed is the full assembled clip length and the overlap between windows.
 In manual mode you have to account for a discarded window yourself.
-  Tip: If the last window was discarded, the full_length is now smaller and a multiple of the original temporal window size.
+  Tip: If the last window was discarded, the full_length is now smaller and a multiple of window_length.
   Tip: If the windowed clip was interpolated to 2x, simply double all values.

 <br />